rem2718/PowerEye-backend/web_server/README.md

 ## Thank You!
 Hope you enjoy this implementation :)
-For more detailed information about the whole system you can check _Report.pdf_.
+For more detailed information about the whole system you can check _CS499 Report.pdf_.

 Made by: